Essential Surgical Skills and Principles for Aspiring Surgeons (ESSPAS)

 - have gained an appreciation of the various suture materials and needles.

-- be able to institute local anaesthesia in an efficient manner.
+- be able to institute local anaesthesia in a safe and efficient manner.

-- be able to handle surgical instruments correctly and the sharps safely.
+- be able to handle surgical instruments correctly and dispose the sharps safely.

 - be able to tie a secure reef and surgeon’s knot, and tie at depth.